-Preferred Background Year 10 Material Products (Wood) (n/a for 2023)
+Preferred Background Year 10 Material Products (Wood)

 Through the study of Design and Technology students develop the ability to identify, create, initiate, and develop products.
 Students learn to use tools, materials, and systems safely and competently to complete a product.
 They explore technologies in both contemporary and historical settings, and analyse the impacts of technology, including social, environmental, and sustainable consequences.